 Sales of insects: The sale of insects such as leaf-cutter bees for the purpose of pollination to a farmer is subject to the wholesaling B&O tax.
 A farmers' exemption certificate, a copy of a valid reseller permit, or other approved exemption certificate must be given to the seller.

 Pollination services: Beekeepers provide bees (usually honey bees) to farmers for the purpose of pollination.
 Generally, the income of the beekeeper is subject to B&O tax under the service and other activities classification, as a horticultural service.
 However income received by an eligible apiarist for providing bee pollination services is exempt from B&O tax.
-This exemption expires July 1, 2017.
+This exemption expired July 1, 2017.

 Sales/use tax exemptions